prof-spock/SoX-Plugins/README.md

 This plugin implementation is completely free, open-source, platform-neutral and based on the *[JUCE][]* audio framework.
-Currently only a version for VST3 plugins under Windows 10 is provided, but porting it to other targets should be straightforward, since building is supported by a platform-neutral CMAKE build file.
+Currently only plugin versions as VST3 under Windows 10, VST3 and AU under MacOSX (x86_64) and VST3 under Linux (x86_64) are provided, but porting to other targets should be straightforward, since building is supported by a platform-neutral CMAKE build file.

 The effects provided here are a complete rewrite in C++ of the SoX algorithms for producing *(bit-exact) identical* renderings in the